swlaschin/fsharpforfunandprofit.com/_posts/2012-04-16-convenience-partial-application.md

 ## The functional approach in C# ##

 In a classical object-oriented approach, we would probably have used inheritance to do this kind of thing.
-For instance, we might have had an abstract `LoggerBase` class, with virtual methods for “`before`” and “`after`” and the function to execute.
+For instance, we might have had an abstract `LoggerBase` class, with virtual methods for "`before`" and "`after`" and the function to execute.
 And then to implement a particular kind of behavior, we would have created a new subclass and overridden the virtual methods as needed.

 But classical style inheritance is now becoming frowned upon in object-oriented design, and composition of objects is much preferred.
 And indeed, in "modern" C#, we would probably write the code in the same way as F#, either by using events or by passing functions in.